MaudesMeow/SRProject_Networks462/HebertNetworks_v1(1)/README.txt

-Type make to compile
+Run 'make client' or 'make server' to only compile one of them Run 'make' to compile both at once

-Run server with ./server
+Run server with 'make runserver'
-Run client with ./client
+Run client with 'make runclient'

 random.txt holds the md5sum hash.